thomas051083/psd-psw/event-details/ready/Fireside chat with SNDGO.md

 ###### _#Digitalise #SPSPride_

 Have you noticed how work in the Singapore Public Service has evolved through the use of technology?
-Discuss and dialogue how technology has permeated every aspects of our life, be it work or personal, with PS Khum Yean.
-PS guides the Public Sector Transformation(PST)- Digital Committee on efforts to improve officers’ productivity at the workplace and inter-agency operations through technology.
+Discuss how technology has permeated every aspects of our life, be it work or personal, with PS Khum Yean.
+PS guides the Public Sector Transformation (PST) - Digital Committee on efforts to improve officers’ productivity at the workplace and inter-agency operations through technology.

 <b><u>Details</u><br>
 **Date and Time: 17 July (Wed), 4.30pm – 6.00pm** <br>